Chandranil16/DevMate/README.md

 - 🧩 Users paste or type their code in the built-in editor.

-- 🧠 Backend sends the code to the Gemini-2.5-Flash LLM with structured few-shot prompts.
+- 🧠 Backend sends the code to the Gemini-2.5-Flash LLM with structured few-shot examples.

-- 📋 AI responds with a full review: overview, issues, suggestions, fixes, and rating.
+- 📋 Model responds with a full review: overview, issues, suggestions, fixes, and rating.

 - 💡 Frontend displays the results across the Review and Fixes panels.